jonathanytan/AdventOfCode2024/README.md

 * Also learned about range-based for loops

 ## Day 7
 Identified this as a backtracking problem and needed a major refresher.
-Set out on this problem after reviewing sample applications of backtracking algorithms in N-Queens and Sudoku solvers.
+I first reviewed sample applications of backtracking algorithms in N-Queens and Sudoku solvers.
 Had integer overflow issues (silly, frustrating).
-I made significant improvements by pruning the search tree, which reduced run time from 12.96s to 5.32s for part 2; my pruning was based on the following insight: if the total of the expression with the current number of operators set was greater than the target value, then the rest of that search path must be invalid.
-When writing the backtracking function in part 1, I did not have adding other operators in mind.
-So the code in part 2 ballooned and quickly became unwieldy.
+I made significant improvements by pruning the search tree, which reduced run time from 12.96s to 5.32s for part 2.
+Pruning was based on the following insight: we could exit out of a branch any time a portion of the expression was greater than the test value.

+The code from part 1 could not easily accomodate the addition of more operators.
+Rather than re-write it for part 2, I managed to extend the solution into its unwieldy final state.
 Adding a fourth operator would be nightmarish.
-If further work was to be done, the function ought to be re-written.
+The function ought to be re-written.

 ## Day 8
 Overloaded binary operators to make adding instances of pair<int,int> easier.
 The approach was quite simple and bugs were resolved after I re-acquainted myself with vector addition.
 In part 2, by definition, every antenna is also an antinode.

+## Day 9

+* `(integer) + '0'`, where (integer) is a digit between 0-9 converts the integer into its char representation

+* `(char 0-9) - '0'`, where (char 0-9) is the char of a digit between 0-9 converts the char into its integer representation